mirfanmcs/irfanstore-zipkinserver/README.md

 irfanstore-zipkinserver
 =========================
 This is the sample Zipkin server written to run in the Pivital Cloud Foundry.
-Zipkin server collects and display the distributed tracing of the services emmitting the tracing logs in the Rabbit Stream.
+Zipkin server collects and display the distributed tracing of the services emitting the tracing logs in the Rabbit Stream.
 This application uses Spring Cloud Sleuth.

 This application uses following features / services in the Pivotal Cloud Foundry: